EQUALITY AND OPPORTUNITY

 A child has a learning difficulty if:

-a) he or she has a significantly greater degree of difficulty in learning than the
+a) they have a significantly greater degree of difficulty in learning than the

-b) he or she has an impairment which prevents or hinders the use of educational
+b) they have an impairment which prevents or hinders the use of educational

 Gifted or More Able Children